ed-o-saurus/PLHaskell/README.md

 ### Build

-Run, `make` to build all the files needed for the extension.
+Ensure that `pg_config` is available in the path.
+Run `make` to build all the files needed for the extension.

 ### Install

 You must be `root` to install the extension.
-Ensure that `pg_config` is available in the path for root.
 As root, run `install.sh` from the root directory.

 In each database that you wish to have the extension, run the SQL command `CREATE EXTENSION plhaskell;`.